nixworks/public/news/2010/06/19/index.md

 ##### Burma
 ### [Burmese Democracy activist Aung San Suu Kyi turns 65, as international and domestic pressure for her release from house arrest intensify.
 Guards surrounding her home allow her to receive a birthday cake and a bouquet of flowers from political supporters. ](/news/2010/06/19/burmese-democracy-activist-aung-san-suu-kyi-turns-65-as-international-and-domestic-pressure-for-her-release-from-house-arrest-intensify-gu.md)
-_Context: Burma, Aung San Suu Kyi_
+_Context: Aung San Suu Kyi, Burma_

 ##### San Bernardino
 ### [A gunman shoots 4 people then turns the gun on himself in San Bernardino, California. ](/news/2010/06/19/a-gunman-shoots-4-people-then-turns-the-gun-on-himself-in-san-bernardino-california.md)
-_Context: San Bernardino, California_
+_Context: California, San Bernardino_

 ##### Rwanda
 ### [A former Rwandan army chief in exile, Faustin Nyamwasa, is shot in South Africa. ](/news/2010/06/19/a-former-rwandan-army-chief-in-exile-faustin-nyamwasa-is-shot-in-south-africa.md)